 (vii) attempt to gain unauthorized access to the Services or its related systems or networks;

-(viii) access the Services if you are a direct competitor of FullStory, except if FullStory agrees in writing before you access the Services;
+(viii) access the Services if you or your Users are a direct competitor of FullStory, unless FullStory agrees in writing before you access the Services;

 This next part addresses shared logins- we don’t take pains to keep you from sharing a seat.
 But if you do, you are responsible for keeping that shared information secure.